sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/07-inductors.md

 in current causes the magnetic field to change, this in turn induces a voltage across the inductor that opposes the original change in current.

-A length of wire turned into a coil works as a inductor.
+A length of wire turned into a coil works as an inductor.

 ## Inductance (L)